Preparing for this census

 Generating the Census on or after Census day

-On the right-hand side of the page, select the orange Generate Census button.
+On the right-hand side of the page, click the orange Generate Census button.

-Once the Census has been generated, you will get a notification in the speech bubble in the top right-hand corner of your screen.
+Once the Census has been generated, you will get a notification in the speech bubble in the top right-hand corner of your screen letting you know that the Census generation is complete.
+Click the notification to access the census.

 Solving Errors or Queries